-Woodlands are an important element of our farmed landscape and when managed appropriately can be extremely diverse, financially viable and visually beautiful habitats.
-Nowadays most woodlands are neglected, with many not been actively managed for many decades.
-Consequently the structure of many woodlands (i.e. the ground flora, shrub and canopy layer) is being lost along with the associated bio-diversity and health of the trees and shrubs.
+Woodlands are an important element of our landscape.
+When they are managed appropriately, they are extremely diverse, financially viable and visually beautiful habitats.
+They can also deliver fantastic habitat for game, as well as providing exciting shooting.
+Sadly, many woodlands are neglected and have not been actively managed for decades.
+Consequently, the structure of many woodlands (i.e. the ground flora, shrub and canopy layer) is being lost along with the associated bio-diversity and health of the trees and shrubs that goes with it.

-Woodland on farms can be present in many forms, for example, ancient woodland, an old grant scheme planting, woodland belts, shooting copses, an area of trees and scrub that has naturally established, or neglected historic parkland and wood pasture.
-Whether you want to grow timber, manage a woodland for shooting purposes or create a more diverse and visibly attractive habitat, then active management is required.
+Woodland on farms and estates can be present in many forms, e.g. ancient woodland, historic grant scheme plantings, woodland belts, shooting copses, self-set areas of trees and scrub, historic parkland and wood pasture.
+Whether you want to grow timber, manage a woodland for shooting purposes or create a more diverse and visibly attractive habitat, then active management is necessary.